Andrew Chetcuti

 Andrew Chetcuti (born 19 November 1992 in Pietà) is a Maltese freestyle and butterfly swimmer specialising in short course events.
 He holds 5 individual national records, and 2 in relays.

 Chetcuti was one of five athletes to represent Team Malta in the 2012 Summer Olympics.
 Chetcuti placed third in his heat of the 100 m freestyle, but did not qualify for the semi-finals.

 Personal life

-Chetcuti currently lives in Atlanta, Georgia in the United States after residing in the United Arab Emirates, his place of residence since 1995.
+Chetcuti is married and joined Bain & Company after earning his Master of Business Administration from the Scheller College of Business.
+He currently lives in Atlanta, Georgia in the United States after residing in the United Arab Emirates, his place of residence since 1995.
 Chetcuti holds a Doctorate in Physical Therapy from Massachusetts College of Pharmacy and Health Sciences and a Bachelors of Science in Biology from Georgia Institute of Technology.
 Chetcuti attended high school at Dubai College where he was Head Boy.